 What is on your shirt?

 My shirt is from MIT’s annual production of The Vagina Monologues, which has happened for the past 15 years.
-The group that puts on VagMo is Stop Our Silence, and I’m the president this year.
+The group that puts on VagMo is The F-Word, and I’m the president this year.
 We’re trying to expand the group to highlight more diverse underrepresented students’ voices, since VagMo is a bit outdated.
-This year, we want to talk and learn about topics like consent, gender, sexuality, communication, religion etc. 2017 - Not Just For Vaginas Anymore! (though, to be fair, SOS never was)
+This year, we want to talk and learn about topics like consent, gender, sexuality, communication, religion etc. 2017 – Not Just For Vaginas Anymore! (though, to be fair, The F-Word never was)

 How did you choose your living community?